s-oluwade/taskman/README.md

 ## Summary
 Create and manage your tasklists.
 Each tasklist contains tasks.
 And each task contains subtasks.
 Subtasks are checked off to complete tasks.
-On task completion, a cool animation is displayed.
-The type of animation is determined by the label of the task.

 ## Features
 - AI Automatically generated subtasks.